etolbakov/excalidocker-rs/README.md

 ./excalidocker -h
 ```
 ![release-artifact-output](./data/img/release-artifact-output.png)
+❌❌❌❌ actualize the screenshot

 The application should be provided with two parameters:
  - `--input-path` :  `docker-compose.yaml` file path that you would like to convert
+ - `--skip-dependencies` : display connecting lines between services; if `true` then only service without the lines are rendered
  - `--output-path` : file path for the output excalidraw file.
 By default a file is be stored under `"/tmp/<docker-compose-file-name>.excalidraw"`